wessberg/cjstoesm/README.md

   -s, --silent [arg]                      Whether to not print anything -c, --cwd [arg]                         Optionally which directory to use as the current working directory -p, --preserve-module-specifiers [arg]  Determines whether or not module specifiers are preserved.
 Possible values are: "external", "internal", "always", and "never" (default: "external")
-  -a, --import-assertions [arg]           Determines whether or not Import Assertions are included where they are relevant.
+  -a, --import-attributes [arg]           Determines whether or not Import Attributes are included where they are relevant.
 Possible values are: true and false (default: true)
   -m, --dry [arg]                         If true, no files will be written to disk -h, --help                              display help for command
 ```